opulo-inc/docs/content/en/openpnp/FTP/installing-the-feeders/index.md

 7. Navigate to the `Job` tab in the top right.
   {{< container-image path="images/openPnP-shared/Job-tab.png" alt="Job Tab" >}}

 7. Click that "Add" Icon button to add a new board and select `New Board`.
-Save the board wherever you'd like near the job file.
+Save the board in the same directory as the job.
   {{< container-image path="images/Add-new-board.png" alt="Add a new board to the job" >}}

 8. Click on the newly-created board in the list to select it.